Financial-Times/ui-style-guide/index.md

 Below is an example of how the first story appears in the top 20.

-<iframe height="300" width="100%" frameborder='0' scrolling='no' src='http://membership.ft.com/-ui-style-guide/article-link2.html'></iframe>
+<iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link2.html'></iframe>

 Below is an example of how articles appear for the rest of the top 20.

-<iframe width="100%" frameborder='0' scrolling='no' src='http://membership.ft.com/-ui-style-guide/article-link1.html'></iframe>
+<iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link1.html'></iframe>

 ##Colour Palette

 The FT's signature colour is FT pink.
 It is strongly suggested that you use FT pink when creating your design, product or app.

 There are a selection of other colours in the FT's digital colour palette.
 These are broken down into three principal groupings.
-All these colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors">Origami o-color module.</a>
+All these colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors">Origami o-color component.</a>

 ###Common Colours